 While Similac Pro-Advance can be used by formula-fed babies and is a great choice for them, it is also suited to be used by breastfed babies too.

 Often, breastfeeding moms need to supplement their milk production, and breastfed babies tend to take well to this formula.
 There are also all the essentials needed in the formula to ensure your baby is not missing out on too much when not having breastmilk.

 Many parents have recommended Similac Pro-Advance because it has helped reduce gas and fussiness in their babies.

 If your baby suffers from excess gas and spit-ups but is still able to have cow’s milk-based formula, this is a great choice, while still enjoying many of the benefits that come with breastmilk.

-For the latest prices on Similac Pro-Advance, click here.
+Visit here for the latest prices on Similac Pro-Advance.